-10. Periods of Extended School Closure
+11.Periods of Extended School Closure

-In the event of extended school closure, we will aim to provide distance learning opportunities for all pupils in line with each school's individual teaching, learning and assessment policy.
-As Catholic schools,

-Your school SENCO will continue to support children with special educational needs and is available to contact through each school's enquiry email address.
-Please see your individual school contact details for this.
+In the event of extended school closure, we will aim to provide distance learning opportunities for all pupils in line with each school's individual teaching, learning and assessment policy, guided by our Catholic faith.
+The SENCO will continue to support children with special educational needs and is available to contact through each school's enquiry email address.